langchain4j/langchain4j/docs/docs/tutorials/spring-boot-integration.md

 This event is triggered when AI Service is registered in the Spring context,

-allowing you to obtain information about all registered AI services and their tools at runtime. making it particularly suitable for scenarios that require specific actions based on service registration status.
+allowing you to obtain information about all registered AI services and their tools at runtime.
 Here is an example:
 ```java
 @Component